rotundasoftware/parcel-map/readme.markdown

 `parcelMap` is an object with these keys:

-* `"packages"` maps package.json shasums to package.json contents.
+* `"packages"` maps package IDs to package.json contents.
 * `"assets"` maps asset file paths captured from
 [glob expansion](https://npmjs.org/package/glob)
-to the containing package.json's shasum.
+to the containing package's ID.
-* `"dependencies"` maps package shasums to a shasum array of its dependencies
+* `"dependencies"` maps package IDs to an array of dependency package IDs.

 The `opts` options are: